oybed/examples/ci-cd-starter/README.md

 To put their credential information in an ansible vars file so they aren't prompted for it on CLI every time.
 Therefore; we wrote `run.sh` to detect the presence of `vars/openshift-vars.json`, `vars/openshift-vars.yaml` or `vars/openshift-vars.yml` and use those variable files instead of prompting you.
 These files are also `.gitignored` so you don't accidentally commit your credentials to SCM.

+### If You Want To Use A Project/Namespace Other Than `pipelines`

+You'll need to edit a [var file](vars/ci-cd-starer-vars.json).
+Specifically, line values in `8` and `36` to indicate the project name you want to use.
+TODO - find a way to automate this.

 ## How to Know It's Working

 You want to see that a basic Java app has been built my Jenkins and deployed the nexus.
 Here's how to do that.